TongchengOpenSource/smart-doc/docs/diy/config.md

 * type:`Boolean`
 * default: `true`

-Whether to display the name of the interface author.
+Display the name of the interface author.
 ```json
 {
      "showAuthor": false